endeavorcomm/le-cms/setup-cert-mgmt-system.md

 ## Setup cronjob to renew certificates

-Edit certbot's crontab
+Edit certbot's crontab.

     crontab -e

 Copy and paste the below line to the bottom of the existing cron list - adjust time as desired, default is everyday at 5:00am.
-Save and close the file
+Save and close the file.

     0 5 * * * sudo certbot -q renew

-Download scripts, or clone the repo from [GitHub](https://github.com/endeavorcomm/le-cms), and copy to the user's home directory
+Clone the repo from [GitHub](https://github.com/endeavorcomm/le-cms).

     sudo apt install git
     git clone https://github.com/endeavorcomm/le-cms.git

-If you cloned the repo, copy deploy-cert.sh and renew-cert.sh scripts into the home directory of the certbot user, on your certificate managment server
+Copy the `deploy-cert.sh` and `renew-cert.sh` scripts into the certbot user's home directory, on your certificate managment server.

     cp le-cms/deploy-cert.sh ~
     cp le-cms/renew-cert.sh ~

-Make sure the scripts are executable
+Make sure the scripts are executable.

     chmod 700 deploy-cert.sh
     chmod 700 renew-cert.sh

-If you're having trouble running the scripts, try copying the contents from the repo file, then pasting into the file on the server
+If you're having trouble running the scripts, try copying the contents from the repo file, then pasting into the file on the server.

 The system should now be ready to deploy certificates!
-Find next steps in deploy-certificates.md in the repo
+Find next steps in deploy-certificates.md in the repo.